boardgameio/boardgame.io/docs/api/Client.md

   // If this is not provided, the client displays "connecting...".
   loading: LoadingComponent,

-  // Set to true to enable sending move updates to the
+  // Can be set to one of the following in order to enable multiplayer:
+  //
+  // 1. true
+  //
-  // server via WebSockets.
-Can also be set to
+  // This starts sending move updates to the server via socket.io.
+  //
-  // { server: 'hostname:port' }
+  // 2. { server: 'hostname:port' }
-  // to specify a socket server that's different from
+  //
-  // the one that served up the page.
+  // Same as the above, but also specifies the server location.
+  //
+  // 3. { local: true}
+  //
+  // Special local mode that uses an in-memory game master.
+Useful
+  // for testing multiplayer interactions locally without having to
+  // connect to a server.
   multiplayer: false,

   // Set to false to disable the Debug UI.